 Take a look at some of these breathtaking panoramic vistas.
-Germany is located in the center of Europe and shares borders with 9 other countries, including Germany, Poland, Czech Republic, Austria, Switzerland, France, Lichtenstein, Luxembourg and Belgium.
+Germany is in the center of Europe and shares borders with nine other countries, including Germany, Poland, Czech Republic, Austria, Switzerland, France, Lichtenstein, Luxembourg and Belgium.

 History of Germany: From the Weimar Republic to Today

-The National Socialists were growing in strength by 1932, when Adolf Hitler’s NSD Party was founded.
-The Nazi Party soon established a political organization and began to refrain from persecuting the Jewish community.
+The National Socialists were growing in strength by 1932 when Adolf Hitler’s NSD Party was founded.
+The Nazi Party soon established a political organization and refrained from persecuting the Jewish community.

 The geography of Germany has been shaped over time by those who have inhabited it – from nomadic herders to its post-war division.

 East and West Germany were divided by the Berlin Wall in the aftermath of World War II up until 1990.
-The geography of these two countries is in stark contrast to one another, with East Germany being poorer in comparison.
+The geography of these two countries is in stark contrast to one another, with East Germany being poorer.

-Today’s Germany is a modernized democracy that is considered a major economic powerhouse in Europe and is considered Europe’s richest country.
+West Germany was occupied by France, the United Kingdom, and the United States, while the Soviet Union occupied East Germany.
+Remnants of the Berlin Wall still exist in Berlin.
+Today’s Germany is a modernized democracy considered a major economic powerhouse in Europe and Europe’s richest country.

 Government of Germany

-There is a state commander who is the presidential representative of Germany, and a government chief known as the chancellor.
+There is a state commander, Germany’s presidential representative, and a government chief known as the chancellor.